 Because they're solitary and only flower for 48 hours (taking around 10 years to flower from seed), very few people have been lucky enough to see one in the wild.
 The Titan Arum is threatened by deforestation to make way for palm oil plantations in its native Sumatra.

 We've had spectacular success with our Titan Arum plants.
 Last summer we had two plants flower - the first for South Australia - and in our Nursery our horticulturalists' pioneering leaf-cutting techniques have seen us amass over 100 young Titan Arum plants.

 Despite our success, our Titan Arum plants will soon outgrow their home, which means we must find the funds to heat our other two Nursery glasshouses so we can move our growing Corpse Flowers.

 The Titan Arum is just one example of the important work being done by our Botanic Gardens to help conserve threatened plants.
 We're also developing and trialling our cutting-edge propagation techniques with critically endangered native SA species, so upgrading our nurseries will improve conservation efforts for exotic and native plants alike.

 To donate by phone call (08) 8222 9311

 Above: Timelapse footage from early 2016 announcing the Gardens' second Corpse Flower bloom.

-There's a chance one of our adult Titan Arums will flower again in summer 2016/17, so subscribe to our e-newsletter to be among the first to know if and when you can see and smell this amazing phenomenon.
+Subscribe to our e-newsletter to be among the first to know if and when you can see and smell this amazing phenomenon.